gibiiii/gibiiii/README.md

 - 👋 Hi, I’m @gibiiii
 - 👀 I’m interested in ... comics and action figures.
 Go figure.
 - 🌱 I’m currently learning ... how to do nothing.
-- 💞️ I’m looking to collaborate on ... nothing.
-You're born alone and you die alone.
+- 💞️ I’m looking to collaborate on ... anything AI related.
 - 📫 How to reach me ...
 Don't.
 I'll reach you if necessary.

 ^All of the above is called humor.
 The truth is we as a society can't exist without being interested in something, willing to learn about it, collaborating with others to expand our knowledge, and